saihgupr/reddit_images/README.md

 <br clear="left"/>

-A Home Assistant integration that displays random images from any subreddit on your dashboard.
+A Home Assistant integration that displays the top images from any subreddit on your dashboard.

 ## Screenshots